radical-cybertools/radical.entk/docs/user_guide/adding_data.rst

 Handling data from login node
 =============================

-The following example shows how to configure a task to fetch data during runtime when compute nodes do not have internet access.
+The following example shows how to configure a task to fetch data at runtime, when compute nodes do not have internet access.

 .. code-block:: python